Torbuntu/AwakenJavaofthedeadjam/README.md

 |----|
 | ![](Showcase/day1.gif?raw=true) |

+Day one was just figuring out what to make and playing around with Aseprite to see what I could do quickly.
 Created a Hero character and got him working inside the Java code in FemtoIDE.
 Initial game design plans have been drawn up as follows (pretty rough sketch):
 ```
 [[ Awaken ]] <- working title